 Coco wrote Birth to Buyout: Law for the Life Cycle of Your Business, the bestselling guide to business law for the entrepreneur.
 In Birth to Buyout, Coco wraps clear-eyed lessons on business law inside a fictional story about two emerging entrepreneurs named Hap and Hazard, and their corporate lawyer, Gravity.
 She blogs about business, law and entrepreneurship at https://www.profitandlaws.com and about politics at https://www.cocosoodek.com.

-Coco serves on a number of civic and philanthropic boards, including Midwest Board of the American Committee for the Weizmann Institute, a prominent scientific research institute in Israel, and on the board of the Katherine Soodek Foundation.
+Coco serves on a number of civic and philanthropic boards, including the Illinois Sports Facility Authority (appointed by Mayor Lightfoot), the EPA Community Advisory Group for the Kalamazoo River Superfund Site, the Midwest Board of the American Committee for the Weizmann Institute, a prominent scientific research institute in Israel, and on the board of the Katherine Soodek Foundation.
 Coco was named a “40 Under 40” in Crain’s Chicago Business.
 She is honored to be a Fellow to the American Bar Association.
 Coco was chosen to serve as an At-Large Delegate to the 2012 Democratic National Convention.
 She has been admitted to practice law in Illinois since 1997 immediately following her graduation from Northwestern University School of Law.